6 minute read

 }

-Typecasting is one of the powerful features of C, and it represents the ability to convert between different type variables.
+Typecasting is one of the most powerful features of the C language.
+It allows you to convert values between different types, and this becomes especially important when working with pointers.

 typedef struct stack_s {